What is a Master of Wine?

 The MW journey reinforced a mindset that has shaped my broader career: resilience under pressure, intellectual rigor, and the ability to make decisions with incomplete information—skills that translate directly into board and leadership effectiveness.

-“Masters of Wine have to be able to comprehend and concisely communicate why wine matters.
-This is what makes the journey to become a Master of Wine so rewarding, and it is also what makes the credential so valueable for the wine trade.”
+“Masters of Wine are trained to understand and clearly communicate why wine matters—translating that insight into better guest experiences and stronger commercial performance.
+This is what makes the journey to become a Master of Wine so rewarding, and what makes the credential especially valuable for the wine trade and hospitality businesses.”